Public Charter School Commission

 Autonomy, Accountability, Access.

-Idaho statute describes the process through which the PCSC may consider new charter petitions.
-Administrative rule and PCSC policy provide additional structure.
+Idaho statute describes the process through which the IPCSC may consider new charter petitions.
+Administrative rule and IPCSC policy provide additional structure.

 Idaho statute requires that all public charter schools in the state be periodically reviewed by their authorizer for the purpose of determining whether or not the charter school should continue operations.
 Public charter schools are considered for renewal every five years.

 As a public charter school gains experience and develops its student body over time, its board may choose to apply to the authorizer for an expansion or other changes to the school model.